openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Guest MFEs (not the shell)
 --------------------------

-Guest MFEs that require a version of a shared dependency that's incompatible with the shell's version may load their own, provided that dependency isn't a singleton (like ``react`` or ``@edx/frontend-platform``).
-Singletons may only be loaded once because they break if they're loaded more than once on a single page.
+Guest MFEs that require a version of a shared dependency that's incompatible with the shell's version may load their own provided that dependency isn't a "singleton".
+Singletons in this context are dependencies that may only be loaded into the page once because they break if there are multiple instances active on the same page, such as react or `frontend-platform <frontend-platform_>`_.

 Guests loading their own versions of shared dependencies degrades the performance and experience of end users.
 MFE authors should endeavor to use dependencies compatible with the version loaded by the shell.
 If we use a passthrough library of shared dependencies, this becomes easier.